Fire-Wise Gardening with California Natives

 Groundcovers and Low Plants

-Creeping Sage (Salvia sonomensis) This low-growing sage spreads to form a dense mat of fragrant gray-green foliage.
+Creeping Sage (Salvia sonomensis) This low, mat-forming subshrub spreads to form a dense carpet of fragrant gray-green foliage.
 It stays under 2 feet tall and produces purple flower spikes in spring.
+Listed as a fire-resistant groundcover-type plant for cool coastal areas.
 Excellent for Zone 2 or the edges of Zone 1.

 California Fuchsia (Epilobium canum) Brilliant orange-red tubular flowers bloom in late summer when little else is flowering.
 Hummingbirds love it.
 It dies back in winter, leaving minimal fuel.

 Yarrow (Achillea millefolium) Our native yarrow has feathery foliage and flat-topped white flower clusters.
 It stays relatively moist and spreads to form a low groundcover.
+Appears on multiple regional fire-resistant plant lists.
 Works in Zone 1 and Zone 2.

 Douglas Iris (Iris douglasiana) Sword-like leaves and beautiful purple, blue, or white flowers in spring.
 Forms clumps rather than spreading, so plant in groups.
 Low fuel load when not in bloom.